 Potential Follow-up: Do you have a current solution for this issue?

-If they weren’t forthcoming with anything that is related to what you’re selling, it’s time to throw out some bait.
+If they weren’t forthcoming with anything related to what you’re selling, it’s time to throw out some bait.

 Just ask them if they are having the common pains as others in the same industry.

-It’s highly likely that your lead has some sort of a solution already.
+Your lead likely has some sort of solution already.

 Potential Follow-up: What made you choose this provider?